Azure-Samples/Serverless-microservices-reference-architecture/README.md

 - [Docs](./Docs): Contains project information such as architecture design documents, diagrams, and source images
 - [documentation](./documentation): Contains the documentation that will be released with the solution, and included within Azure docs
 - [Introduction](./documentation/introduction.md): Macro architecture, data storage, source code and monitoring
+- [pipelines](./pipelines): Azure DevOps build and release pipeline definition files for running CI/CD operations on the static web app and all Azure Function Apps
 - [Setup guide](./documentation/setup.md): Step-by-step instructions for provisioning Azure resources and deploying the solution
 - [dotnet](./dotnet): Visual Studio 2017 solution and related projects (Function Apps, seeder, common libraries, etc.)
 - [triparchiver](./nodejs/serverless-microservices-functionapp-triparchiver): Node.js-based Function App